2026 Candlelight Processional at EPCOT: Dates, Info & Tips

 Our favorite narrator for Candlelight Processional is Neil Patrick Harris.
 We’ve seen him a couple of times, and as NPH fans, we enjoyed this.
 I cannot say he really invigorated the show–it’s pretty solemn irrespective of host–but it was cool to see him.

-A few years ago, we booked the package, but it was mostly to see John O’Hurley, or J. Petermann, as fellow Seinfeld fans may know him.
-More recently, we went to see Whoopi Goldberg, because seating was included with our D23 Magic & Merriment event package.
+One time, we booked the package and arrived at the return line early in order to see John O’Hurley, or J. Petermann, as fellow Seinfeld fans may know him.
+We also had reserved seating to see Whoopi Goldberg, because seating was included with a D23 package.
 Whoopi Goldberg was okay, but on the “cool scale” she just doesn’t stack up to NPH or J. Petermann for us.

 Overall, Candlelight Processional, at the bare minimum, has “do it at least once” status.
 Some people love it to the point that it’s their favorite Christmas offering at Walt Disney World.
 Others find it too dry and slow, and are not moved by the story.
 I don’t think it’s quite fair to compare Candlelight Processional to a Christmas Eve church service, and I think there’s a good chance that even those who are not religious will enjoy it.